NgiapPuoyKoh/student-resource-tool/MS1UDX.md

-# Milestone 1 Project User Experience UXD Process
+# Milestone 1 Project User Experience UDX Process

 Project Goal: Creation of MVP product that is useful, usable and valuable